GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

   :start-after: <!-- SPHINX_FIELD_CASE_Co2_OUTPUT -->
   :end-before: <!-- SPHINX_FIELD_CASE_Co2_OUTPUT_END -->

 A **Restart** tag can also be specified.
-In conjunction with a **PeriodicEvent**, it allows resuming computation from a checkpoint in time.
+In conjunction with a **PeriodicEvent**, a restart file allows to resume computations from a set checkpoint in time.

 ..
         ------------------------------------------------